Cases allegedly involving ritual abuse

 bigotry, the teens were convicted.

-Until 2011-AUG-19, they remained in jail, apparently innocent, while the perpetrator(s) go free.
+Until 2011-AUG-19, the three remained in jail, apparently innocent, while the perpetrator(s) go free.
 They were forced to file an Alford Plea in which they claim innocence of the crime but acknowledge that there is enough evidence to prove their guilt.
 It was their only way to obtain their freedom, and is regarded as a guilty plea by the prosecution.
 This allowed the state of Arkansas to avoid a wrongful imprisonment law suit by the West Mempthis Three and a probable payment of millions of dollars in reparation for wrongful imprisonment.

 The film "West of Memphis" tells their story.
 It opened on 2013-FEB-01.
 According to Bruce Demara, entertainment reporter for the Toronto Star: